 - Long Beach-Effective May 19, 2020, a Long Beach ordinance imposes a paid sick leave requirement on employers that have 500 or more employees nationally, and that are not required to provide FFCRA emergency paid sick leave.
-Under the ordinance, full-time employees are entitled to 80 hours of paid leave, and part-time employees are eligible for paid leave in an amount equal to their average number of work hours over a two-week period, for specified COVID-19-related reasons.
+Under the ordinance, full-time employees are entitled to 80 hours of paid leave, and part-time employees are eligible for paid leave in an amount equal to their average number of work hours over a twoweek period, for specified COVID-19-related reasons.
 As with the FFCRA, different rates of compensation apply, depending on the reason for leave.
 The ordinance also contains pay caps and employee and employer exceptions, such as for health care worker and emergency responder employees (as defined in the ordinance). - Los Angeles-Mayor Eric Garcetti has issued a public order, effective April 10, 2020, requiring up to 80 hours of supplemental paid sick leave for certain workers for specified COVID-19-related reasons.
 The order applies to private employers with 500 or more employees within the city of Los Angeles, or 2,000 or more employees within the United States.
 The order includes employer and employee exemptions, and pay caps apply.
 The city has issued rules to implement the order. - Los Angeles County-Under an urgency ordinance, employees in unincorporated areas of Los Angeles County are entitled to 80 hours of supplemental paid sick leave for specific COVID-19-related reasons, retroactive to March 31, 2020.
 Part-time employees receive paid sick leave equal to their average two weeks' pay.
-Pay is capped at \$511 per day and \$5,110 total. - The ordinance applies to employers with 500 or more employees nationally, but employers covered by the FFCRA or the state order requiring paid leave for food sector employees are exempt.
-Employees who are emergency responders or health care providers, as defined in the ordinance, are not entitled to the leave. - Oakland-On May 12, 2020, Oakland passed a law requiring employers with 500 or more employees to provide their workers with emergency paid sick leave for specified COVID-19-related reasons, including employees at least 65 years old or at other risk of serious illness from COVID-19 exposure.
+Pay is capped at \$511 per day and \$5,110 total.

+The ordinance applies to employers with 500 or more employees nationally, but employers covered by the FFCRA or the state order requiring paid leave for food sector employees are exempt.
+Employees who are emergency responders or health care providers, as defined in the ordinance, are not entitled to the leave.

+- Oakland-On May 12, 2020, Oakland passed a law requiring employers with 500 or more employees to provide their workers with emergency paid sick leave for specified COVID-19-related reasons, including employees at least 65 years old or at other risk of serious illness from COVID-19 exposure.
 The law took effect immediately upon passage.
 Full-time workers receive 80 hours of leave, while part-time workers are entitled to an amount of leave equal to their average work hours over a 14-day period, based on hours worked during the period Feb.
 3 March 4, 2020.
-Pay caps and exemptions, including for health care worker and emergency responder employees, apply. - San Francisco-As of April 17, 2020, the San Francisco Public Health Emergency Leave Ordinance requires employers with 500 or more employees worldwide to provide their San Francisco employees with up to 80 hours of emergency paid sick leave for certain coronavirus-related purposes.
-Click here for FAQs from the city on the new law.
+Pay caps and exemptions, including for health care worker and emergency responder employees, apply. - Sacramento-Under a city ordinance effective June 30, 2020, employers must provide employees up to 80 hours of supplemental paid sick leave for specified COVID-19-related purposes.
+The ordinance applies only to employers that have 500 or more employees nationally and are exempt from FFCRA paid sick leave requirements.
+Exceptions apply for employees who are emergency responders or health care providers, and employers can use certain employee leave provided for COVID-19 purposes as a credit toward the leave required under the ordinance.
+As with FFCRA paid sick leave, compensation varies according to the reason for the leave, and daily and aggregate pay caps apply.